Spectral representation of lattice gluon and ghost propagators at zero temperature: UV asymptotics of the spectral function

 \subsection{Leading log resummation of the propagator}

 Consider a propagator $G(p^2)=\left\langle O(p)O(-p)\right\rangle$, which we renormalize in a MOM (``momentum subtraction'') scheme at $p^2=\mu^2$, that is $G(\mu^2)=\frac{1}{\mu^2}$.
 Such a scheme can also be implemented on the lattice.
-As is well-know, from the tree ($n$-loop) level propagator, we can resum the ($(n-1)$ th) leading logs using the renormalization group equation, which leads to
+As is well-known, we can resum the leading logs using the one-loop renormalization group equation, which leads to

 We used the conventions that

 In pure gauge theory with $N$ colors, one has (see e.g.~\cite{Chetyrkin:2000dq,Gracey:2013sca})